 Garmin: You rode at Sea Otter last year, what are your ambitions this year and were you tempted to do any other events?

 KC: Given it is one of the closest races to my home in California, I have been racing the Sea Otter Classic since I was a junior.
 It is always a great event and an opportunity to put on a show for my local community.
 This year I will stick to mountain bike racing, but I have participated in road events in the past.

-Garmin: What are your aims for this year, as a whole?
+Garmin: What are your aims for the future, as a whole?